Modular Vs. Manufactured Homes: What’s The Difference?

 Foundation |

-Permanent/Traditional |
+Permanent/traditional |

-Steel chassis with ability to be affixed to land |
+Steel chassis that can be affixed to land |

 Mobility |